amandapccs/car-workshop-api/README.md

 | DELETE | /api/workshops/:id         | Delete a workshop                                                                           |

 ### Tests
-There are a total of 15 unit tests have been implemented for the API services using Jest.
+There are a total of 15 unit tests that have been implemented for the API services using Jest.

 <!-- CONTACT -->